madeleinel/Cheat-Sheets/HTML.md

 ```

 ## Inline CSS
-Allows for styling of the content through the html file
+Allows for styling of the content through the html file.
+_However >> prefer to do all styling within the CSS file, for clarity and ease of use_

 ### Style attribute
 This tag can be used for paragraphs, headings, links and tables (and likely more)